Dhanushachari/Dhanushachari/README.md

 <img align="right" width="340" src="https://media.giphy.com/media/juua9i2c2fA0AIp2iq/giphy.gif">

-I spend a lot of time exploring how systems actually behave behind the scenes.
+🔍 I spend a lot of time exploring **how systems actually behave behind the scenes.**

-Most of my learning happens through **building small labs, experimenting with configurations, and sometimes intentionally breaking things to understand how they fail.**
+🧪 Most of my learning happens through
+**building small labs, experimenting with configurations, and sometimes intentionally breaking things** to understand how they fail.

-Right now my focus is on understanding how real environments work and how to troubleshoot them efficiently.
+⚙️ Right now my focus is on understanding
+**how real environments work and how to troubleshoot them efficiently.**

 <br><br>

+---

 ---